course-details-portlet

 • describe the effects of microgravity and radiation on organic and non organic materials.

-General competence: The candidate can understand suitable satellite missions, the pros and cons of operating in the space environment, and which tasks an engineer has to accomplish in order to secure a successful launch and operation of a satellite in orbit.
+General competence: The candidate can understand suitable satellite missions, the pros and cons of operating in the space environment, and the tasks an engineer must accomplish to secure a successful launch and operation of a satellite in orbit.

 Learning methods and activities